Autism and disruption of excitatory/inhibitory balance

 Computer simulations indicate that GWAS-NR achieves a significantly higher classification rate for true positive association signals than either the joint analysis or Fisher's methods and that it can also achieve this when there is imperfect marker overlap across datasets or when the closest disease-related polymorphism is not directly typed.
 In two autism datasets, GWAS-NR analysis resulted in 1535 significant linkage disequilibrium (LD) blocks overlapping 431 unique reference sequencing (RefSeq) genes.
 Moreover, we identified the nearest RefSeq gene to the non-gene overlapping LD blocks, producing a final candidate set of 860 genes.
 Functional categorization of these implicated genes indicates that a significant proportion of them cooperate in a coherent pathway that regulates the directional protrusion of axons and dendrites to their appropriate synaptic targets.

 As statistical noise is likely to particularly affect studies of complex disorders, where genetic heterogeneity or interaction between genes may confound the ability to detect association, GWAS-NR offers a powerful method for prioritizing regions for follow-up studies.
 Applying this method to autism datasets, GWAS-NR analysis indicates that a large subset of genes involved in the outgrowth and guidance of axons and dendrites is implicated in the aetiology of autism.

-The following papers are part of an ongoing research partnership with Dr. Margaret Pericak-Vance and Dr. Jeffery Vance, now of the Hussman Institute of Human Genomics at the University of Miami, to identify genetic factors involved in autism:
+The following papers are part of an ongoing research partnership with Dr. Margaret Pericak-Vance and Dr. Jeffery Vance, now of the Hussman Institute of Human Genomics at the University of Miami, to identify genetic factors involved in autism and other complex conditions: